iwfmp/git/templates/hooks/README.md

 The hook should be symlinked as the desired hook <E.g. update>, after which every <hook-name>.* will iterated through and applied when the hook is run.
 Basically the same design as the (soon-to-be?) gitlab update hook.

+## Frequently Asked Questions
+### I get message error.
+How can I rewrite the commit message?
+If there's only one commit, using `git commit --amend HEAD` to change the commit message.
+If there are several commits, 1st use the commit-msg local hook to help you see it beforehand.
+Afterwards, use `rebase -i <commit-hash>`, and change all relevant commits to "edit".
+To understand more, read [How to change git commit messages](http://www.jacopretorius.net/2013/05/amend-multiple-commit-messages-with-git.html)